keleven-uk/lazKlock/README.md

 Biorhythm

-Implements a simple Biorhythm chart.
+Implements a simple or enhanced Biorhythm chart.
+The simple chart is for one person.
+The enhanced chart allows the comparison of two people.
+The dates of birth are held in user options and can be amended in the carts form.

 Sticky Notes